Emergency contraception

 • Youth DO NOT need parent or guardian permission to use birth control, including emergency contraception.

-• Emergency contraception is for FREE in BC.
+• Emergency contraception is FREE in BC.

 • Birth control and emergency contraception ARE the best way to prevent unintended pregnancies, and decrease abortion rates.